Maggie McNamara: Career

-McNamara made her professional stage debut on January 29, 1951 at the McCarter Theatre in Princeton, New Jersey as Una Brehony in the United States premiere of Michael J. Molloy's comedy The King of Friday's Men.
+McNamara made her professional stage debut on January 29, 1951, at the McCarter Theatre in Princeton, New Jersey as Una Brehony in the United States premiere of Michael J. Molloy's comedy The King of Friday's Men.
 Directed by John Burrell, the play had enjoyed a lengthy run previously under Burrell's direction at the Abbey Theatre for the National Theatre of Ireland.
 The production moved to Broadway's Playhouse Theatre; marking McNamara's Broadway debut on February 21, 1951.
 Short lived, it ran for just four performances.

 McNamara next portrayed Alice in George S. Kaufman and Moss Hart's You Can't Take It with You at the Lenox Hill Playhouse in late March and April 1951.
-Soon after, she appeared as Patty O'Neill in the national touring production of The Moon Is Blue which began its run in Detroit on April 20, 1951 under the direction of Otto Preminger.
+Soon after, she appeared as Patty O'Neill in the national touring production of The Moon Is Blue which began its run in Detroit on April 20, 1951, under the direction of Otto Preminger.
 Written by F. Hugh Herbert, the play was already a Broadway hit starring Barbara Bel Geddes as Patty O'Neill under Preminger's direction.
 McNamara left the national tour to take over the role of Patty O'Neill on Broadway in June 1952.

 In 1953, McNamara went to Hollywood to reprise her role in Preminger's film adaptation of The Moon Is Blue.
 The film was highly controversial at the time due to its sexual themes and frank dialogue (the play and the film contain the words "virgin", "pregnant,” “mistress”, and "seduce").
 As a result, the film failed to secure the seal of approval from the MPAA.
 United Artists, who produced The Moon Is Blue, decided to release the film anyway.
-It was promptly banned in Kansas, Ohio, and Maryland and given a "Condemned" rating by the National Legion of Decency.
+It was promptly banned in Kansas, Maryland and Ohio and given a "Condemned" rating by the National Legion of Decency.
 Despite the controversy, the film was a success and earned $3.5 million at the box office.
 While box office returns were strong, The Moon Is Blue received mixed reviews.
 McNamara's performance earned her an Academy Award nomination for Best Actress and a BAFTA nomination for Most Promising Newcomer to Film.